mpv-player/mpv/DOCS/client_api_examples/README.md

 Shows how to embed the mpv video window in Qt (using normal desktop widgets).

+### qt_opengl

+Shows how to use mpv's OpenGL video renderer in Qt.
+This uses the opengl-cb API for video.
+Since it does not rely on embedding "foreign" native Windows, it's usually more robust, potentially faster, and it's easier to control how your GUI interacts with the video.
+You can do your own OpenGL rendering on top of the video as well.

 ### qml

 Shows how to use mpv's OpenGL video renderer in QtQuick2 with QML.
 Uses the opengl-cb API for video.
-Since it does not rely on embedding "foreign" native Windows, it's usually more robust, potentially faster, and it's easier to control how your GUI interacts with the video.
-It's trivial to create OSD overlays with QML-native graphical elements as well.
+Since the video is a normal QML element, it's trivial to create OSD overlays with QML-native graphical elements as well.

 ### qml_direct

 Alternative example, which typically avoids a FBO indirection.
 Might be slightly faster, but is less flexible and harder to use.
+In particular, the video is not a normal QML element.
 Uses the opengl-cb API for video.

 ### sdl

 Show how to embed the mpv OpenGL renderer in SDL.
 Uses the opengl-cb API for video.

-### simple

-Very primitive terminal-only example.
-Shows some most basic API usage.